ShlokVerma1/Cal_C/README.md

-# 🧮 Scientific Calculator in Python.
+# 🧮 Scientific Calculator in Python

 This is a **command-line based scientific calculator** built using Python.
 It offers basic arithmetic operations as well as advanced mathematical functions like trigonometry, logarithms, BMI, exponentials, and temperature conversions.